-- Purchase 67 new MetroAccess vans which would provide enough maintenance spares, be strategically placed for quick recovery from service delays, and allow the return of 30 sedans MV has leased beyond the expectations of the contract to maintain service quality. - Cover transition costs of door-to-door service.
-According to the consultant's interim report on key recommendations of the MetroAccess Ad Hoc Committee, the additional on-going operating expenses of door-to-door service will be negligible. - Retrain schedulers and dispatch as part of reengineering these functions. - Establish a web-based regional clearinghouse for paratransit information.
-Non-JARC FY08 funds will be requested to maintain the database and train personnel of community-based organizations in its use. - Allow cashless fare payment and automated billing to human service agencies already referring MetroAccess rides. - Increase MetroAccess staffing by one eligibility manager, two eligibility agents and three field monitors to guarantee service quality.
+- Purchase up to 65 new MetroAccess vans that would provide enough maintenance spares, be strategically placed for quick recovery from service delays, and allow the return of 30 sedans MV has leased beyond the expectations of the contract to maintain service quality. - Cover transition costs of door-to-door service.
+This includes customer education, training for MV drivers and call center staff, customer education and associated literature. - Establish a web-based regional clearinghouse for paratransit information. - Allow cashless fare payment and automated billing to human service agencies already referring MetroAccess rides. - Increase staffing by one eligibility manager, one business analyst, two eligibility agents and three field monitors to guarantee service quality.